FWDekker/fo4vr-modlist/README.md

 3. Tools > Configuration Tools > Performance Wizard

 #### How to create a settlement
-1. Build a City Planners Desk. (**TODO: Which menu?**)
+1. Build a City Planner's Desk (found under "Crafting").
-2. Select the blueprint on top of the City Planners Desk and assign a leader.
+2. Select the City Plan blueprint on top of the City Planner's Desk and assign a leader.
+   If no leaders are available, you'll have to continue playing the game until you find more.
+   All followers can be leaders, [in addition to all NPCs listed in this mod](https://www.nexusmods.com/fallout4/mods/30495).
+3. After assigning a leader, a cutscene starts during which your camera will fly around the settlement.
-3. All items in the settlement will now be scrapped, and a new foundation will be built.
+   All items in the settlement will be scrapped, and a new foundation will be built.
    Wait until the camera stops flying around.
-4. Build a Logistics Station. (**TODO: Which menu?**)
+4. Build a Logistics Desk (found under "Special").
-5. Assign a settler to the Logistics Station.
+5. Assign a settler to the Logistics Desk.
-6. Build an IDEK locker. (**TODO: How?**)
+   (If the settler keeps getting unassigned, wait until you have more settlers in that settlement and try again.)
+6. Build a Logistics Locker (found under "Special" after [configuring IDEK's Logistics Station 2](#configure-ideks-logistics-station-2)).

-Optionally, create a portable City Planners Desk and a portable Logistics Station so you can quickly set up new settlements whenever you encounter one.
+Optionally, using the City Planner's Desk (aim to the left of the City Plan blueprint), craft a Packed City Planner's Desk (found under "Tools") and, using a Chemistry Station, craft a Packed Logistics Desk (found under "Utility"), so you can quickly set up new settlements whenever you find one.
-(**TODO: Where to craft these?**)

 > [!NOTE]
 > You can disable or skip the cutscene that plays when the settlement is initialising.